 Community Founding and Limitation of Liability

-Do the founders and/or members act as guarantors on any of the social community's obligations?
-E.g., the lease, contracts with third parties?
-Phil and Kristen are master tenants on the lease.
+Have the founders and/or members act as guarntors on any of the social community's obligations?
+E.g., the lease, contract with third parties?

 Community Membership and Communication